 Integrating Critical Systems

-Often the tools and APIs available require data to be structured in a certain format or conform to a simplified understanding of the rules, data, and technical wherewithal of the users who will rely upon them.
+Often the tools and APIs available require data structured in a specific format or conform to a simplified understanding of the rules, data, and technical wherewithal of the users who will rely upon them.
 These options work for some of our customers, and we help many customers implement them.
 However, as often as not, our clients suffer from their limitations.

 And we are in this new era in which Software-as-a-Service, Platform-as-a-Service, etc., have become so dominant, our clients often turn to custom integrations as an approach to bridging these internal systems.

 Many existing SaaS products and cloud-based systems have built-in public APIs and partnerships with other systems, empowering users to gain additional functionality easily.
 As a simple example, consider how Instagram users can connect other social networks, such as Facebook and Twitter, to their accounts.
 This functionality allows them to share their content across the networks.
 It eliminates the process of having to copy the text and URL from an Instagram post and switch to new applications to share it.
 Users can do all of this in one place.
 Other examples include connecting Salesforce to MailChimp or Google Maps to WordPress.

 Custom integrations, however, are a bit more complicated.
 Developers build these to deliver on a unique need for organizations.
 They are often private and only accessible by a specific set of users through careful permissions and protocols.
 Custom APIs enable an organization to connect its internal systems, enhancing the productivity of its team members through the collaboration of information between applications.